rosado-io/docs/get-started/flutter.md

 ## Try authenticate

 Add this code to your app.
-This snippet configures authgear to connect to an authgear server deployed at `endpoint` with the client you have just setup via `clientID`, opens a browser for authorization, and then upon success redirects to the app via the `redirectURI` specified.
+This snippet configures authgear to connect to an authgear server deployed at `endpoint` with the client you have just setup via `clientID`, opens a browser for authentication, and then upon success redirects to the app via the `redirectURI` specified.

 ```dart
 import 'package:flutter/material.dart';